Blogs

 Data Warehouse Architecture

-A data warehouse architecture uses dimensional models to identify the best technique for extracting and translating information from raw data.
-However, you should consider three main types of architecture when designing a business-level real-time data warehouse.
+It uses dimensional models to identify the best technique for extracting and translating information from raw data.
+However, there are three main types of architecture to consider when designing a business-level real-time data warehouse.

 1. Single-tier Architecture